 This toy is a similar idea: take a clear plastic container, and add water and glitter.
 It fascinates Lily, Emma, Johnny, and their friends.

+And it’s not just for babies!
 The older kids especially like to roll it across the floor and watch the glitter spin as the container turns.

 We’ve had this toy for nearly a year now and nobody has tried opening it, but you may want to add some superglue if you have more investigation-minded children – remember, our very similar bean toy lasted four years before some friends realized the cap came off!